 - 1. Prepare your controller for Cloud Access - For Omada Software Controller / Omada Hardware Controller: - (!)
-Note: - Before you start, make sure your Omada Software Controller Host or Omada Hardware Controller has access to the internet. - If you have enabled cloud access and bound your TP-Link ID in the quick setup wizard, skip this step. - 1) Go to Settings > Cloud Access.
+Note: - Before you start, make sure your Omada Software Controller Host or Omada Hardware Controller has access to the internet. - · If you have enabled cloud access and bound your TP-Link ID in the quick setup wizard, skip this step. - Select Global from the drop-down list of Organization in the upper right corner.
+Go to Settings > Cloud Access.
 Enable Cloud Access.